 If you are suffering from piles or suspect you may have piles, book your consultation with Delhi’s leading laparoscopy surgeon for piles Dr. Amita Jain today.

-Dr Amita Jain is one of the most experienced and highly skilled general and laparoscopic surgeons in Delhi and India.
-Known for her exceptional surgical precision and patient-first approach, she offers expert care across a wide range of procedures, using both open and minimally invasive techniques to ensure faster recovery and better outcomes.
-Dr Amita Jain holds 28 plus years of rich experience in Trauma and General Laparoscopic Surgeries (including Gallbladder stone removal, appendix removal, hernia repair surgery, piles and fissure surgeries).
-She was the Professor Surgery of at the Army College of Medical Sciences.
-In 1994 she was commissioned as Surgeon under the United Nations Mission in Congo.
+Dr Amita Jain has successfully performed a wide range of complex general surgeries, including both open and minimally invasive procedures, with a strong focus on trauma care, onco-surgical techniques, and reconstructive surgeries.
+Her areas of specialisation include (including Gallbladder stone removal, appendix removal, hernia repair surgery, piles and fissure surgeries).
+She was the Professor of Surgery at the Army College of Medical Sciences and Base Hospital, Delhi Cantt.
+In 1994, she was commissioned asa Surgeon under the United Nations Mission in Congo.
 From 2020 to 2022, she worked with Bansals Hospital.
-Currently, Dr Amita Jain is the Sr. General and Laparoscopic Surgeon at Rainbow Children Hospitals, Malviya Nagar, Delhi.
+Currently, Dr Amita Jain is the Senior General and Laparoscopic Surgeon at Rainbow Children Hospitals (Malviya Nagar, Delhi), Artemis Lite: Multi-Speciality Care Hospital (New Friends Colony, New Delhi) and at Rosewalk – Luxury Maternity Hospital in Delhi (Panchsheel Park, Delhi)

 Call Us at +(91) 882-6615301